 - a.
 If notified by the Council that the program is out of compliance with one or more of the COA's standards or criteria, provide the Council with documentation that it has remedied the deficiencies by the Council's deadline. - b.
 If an extension of the deadline is needed, submit a written request for an extension to the Council.
 The request must include a valid reason for not meeting the deadline, and must be submitted prior to the COA meeting at which the program is scheduled for review of any areas of partial- or non-compliance.

-A program's compliance with the Council's standards is ascertained from the program's annual report, periodic onsite reviews, and/or progress reports.
-If, through an evaluation of these documents, the Council finds that the program has failed to comply with any of the Council's standards or criteria, the Council will take the following actions:
+A program's compliance with the Council's standards is ascertained from the program's annual report, periodic onsite reviews, progress reports, and/or Council review of